Why it's important to create space for nature in our towns

 Works were completed here in February 2021 based on the landscape plan

-Cornwall Council has acquired land to the south of Ridgegrove Lane to enable a new crossing over the River Kensey.
-The new path and bridge have been completed and are open to the public.
+Cornwall Council acquired land to the south of Ridgegrove Lane to enable a new crossing over the River Kensey for pedestrians and cyclists.

 Newquay urban spaces benefit from improvements